-When preparing for my South American backpacking trip I knew I was going to be hiking the Torres del Paine W Trek within the first month.
+When preparing for my South American backpacking trip, I knew I was going to be hiking the Torres del Paine W Trek within the first month.
 It was booked, paid for, and happening for sure.
-I did not really know what to expect except that it was going to be gorgeous, and thought that 5 days of camping sounded simple enough.
-I packed a pair of running shoes and a couple pairs of what I considered “hiking clothes” and was on my way.
+I did not really know what to expect except that it was going to be gorgeous, and thought that five days of camping sounded simple enough.
+I packed a pair of running shoes and a couple of pairs of what I considered “hiking clothes” and was on my way.
 I had no idea what I was in for.

 A rude awakening

-Although I was quite prepared in terms of food and gear for the five days and 80km hike in Patagonia, I was not prepared mentally.
-Day one was supposed to be the “easy day” at only 14 kms and not all that steep – I thought I was going to die.
+Although I was quite prepared in terms of food and gear for the five days and 80-kilometre hike in Patagonia, I was not prepared mentally.
+Day one was supposed to be the “easy day” at only 14 kilometres and not all that steep – I thought I was going to die.
 No exaggeration here either, by the time I reached camp my feet and back ached so much I could barely walk.
 I had dinner and went straight to bed after having a little cry out of self-pity.
-I did not know how I was going to make it over the next few days and really regretted my decision to be there at all.
+I did not know how I was going to make it over the next few days and regretted my decision to be there at all.